CodeYourFuture/js-exercises/week-1/K-functions-parameters/README.md

 When you write a function (sometimes called _declaring a function_) you assign names to the parameters inside of the parentheses (`()`).
 Parameters can be called anything.

-This function is exactly the same as the on above:
+This function is exactly the same as the one above:

 ```js
 function add(num1, num2) {